ezequielcinalli/ezequielcinalli/README.md

 I'm Ezequiel Cinalli a developer from Tres arroyos, Argentina.

-I am a student of the university technical degree in computer application development at [Unicen](https://web.exa.unicen.edu.ar/es/estudios/carreras-pregrado/tudai).
+I'm a student of the university technical degree in computer application development at [Unicen](https://web.exa.unicen.edu.ar/es/estudios/carreras-pregrado/tudai).
 (2nd year)

 I love programming, open source and linux operating systems, currently user of ubuntu and manjaro.
 I am self-taught, I like to spend time learning new technologies